DHQ: Digital Humanities Quarterly

 Author Biographies

-research projects at Perseus include the development of an open
+College.
+Her current research projects at Perseus include the development of an

-source library of classical texts and a FRBR-inspired catalog as
+open source library of classical texts and a FRBR-inspired catalog as part of

-the Perseus Project, focusing especially on natural language
+Perseus Project, focusing especially on natural language processing for Latin

-University.
-He is currently leading the development of the Latin
+Linguistics from Boston University.
+He is currently leading the development of

 Gabriel Bodard Dr Gabriel Bodard is a researcher at the Centre